jcolag/entropy-arbitrage/2020-04-09-trek-conscience.md

  >
  > burgsittendra nymthe bonan anum.

-And if we reach back as far as [Beowulf](https://en.wikipedia.org/wiki/Beowulf), it might as well be a completely foreign language, only recognizing an occasional word or two.
+And if we reach back as far as {% wiki Beowulf|Beowulf|en %}, it might as well be a completely foreign language, only recognizing an occasional word or two.

  > Sēlre bið æghwæm,
  >